jacksonslibrary/Studying-Journey/PJPT/Specialized Testing/Reconnaissance.md

 ### Scoping Techniques
 - The scope of the test is the first thing that must be established
 - Often referred to specifically in terms of assets
-- Used to determin the cost of the test
+- Used to determine the cost of the test
 - Must define the organizations goals and objectives to accurately forecast a level of effort
 - Can be complex